-31 Group of Companies Doctrine
+31. Group of Companies Doctrine

 The "Group of Companies" doctrine is an exception to the general principle of arbitration that all parties to an arbitration must be signatories to the arbitration agreement.
-This doctrine essentially enables a non-signatory to be bound by the arbitration agreement upon the adjudication of whether the nonsignatory intended to be bound by the arbitration agreement.
-While this doctrine does not exist in Indian statutory law, it has been brought into law through the Supreme Court decision of Chloro Controls India (P) Ltd. v.
-Severn Trent Water Purification Inc.40, which held that even non-signatories to an arbitration agreement can be referred to arbitration once a court examines certain criteria such as relationship of the non-signatory to the signatory, direct commonality of the subject-matter, the agreement between parties being a "composite transaction" where performance of the parent agreement would not be feasible without performance of subordinate, ancillary or supplementary agreements.
-This is of course still the exception to the rule, and would require the party seeking reference of a non-signatory to arbitration to prove that such criteria are satisfied.
-However it is to be noted that the Chloro Controls ruling has since been referred to a larger bench of the Supreme Court for reconsideration.41
+This doctrine essentially enables a non-signatory to be bound by the arbitration agreement upon the adjudication of whether the non-signatory intended to be bound by the arbitration agreement.
+The Supreme Court in the case of Chloro Controls India (P) Ltd. v.
+Severn Trent Water Purification Inc.,44 upheld this doctrine by stating that the same is derived from the phrase "any person claiming through or under him" in Sections 8 and 45 of the Arbitration Act.
+The Court held that pursuant to this doctrine, even non-signatories to an arbitration agreement can be referred to arbitration once a court examines certain criteria such as relationship between the non-signatory and the signatory, direct commonality of the subject-matter, the agreement between parties being a "composite transaction" where performance of the parent agreement would not be feasible without performance of subordinate, ancillary or supplementary agreements.
+This is of course still the exception to the rule and would require the party seeking reference of a non-signatory to arbitration to prove that such criteria are satisfied.
+The decision in Chloro Controls ruling was referred to a larger bench of the Supreme Court for reconsideration.45 Accordingly, in Cox and Kings Limited v.
+SAP India (P) Limited, 46 while the Supreme Court upheld the doctrine, it stated that this doctrine was not derived from the phrase "any person claiming through or under him" under Sections 8 and 45 but it is an established principle used for interpreting and constructing the contract.

 In Gemini Bay Transcription Pvt.
 Ltd. v.
-Integrated Sales Service Ltd. & Anr.42 the Supreme Court ruled that an enforcing court under Part II of the Act will not entertain objections that a party is not bound by the award because it is a nonsignatory to the arbitration agreement.
-The scheme of Section 47, the Court ruled, is merely procedural without going to the extent of requiring substantive evidence to "prove" that a non-signatory to an arbitration agreement can be bound by a foreign award, and only contemplates evidence "as may be necessary" to prove that the award in guestion is a foreign award.
+Integrated Sales Service Ltd. & Anr.47 the Supreme Court ruled that an enforcing court under Part II of the Act will not entertain objections that a party is not bound by the award because it is a non-signatory to the arbitration agreement.
+The scheme of Section 47, the Court ruled, is merely procedural without going to the extent of requiring substantive evidence to "prove" that a non-signatory to an arbitration agreement can be bound by a foreign award, and only contemplates evidence "as may be necessary" to prove that the award in question is a foreign award.
 The Court added that the only grounds under which a non-signatory could resist enforcement of a foreign award are the substantive grounds in Section 48(2) (namely, public policy, subject matter of the award not capable of arbitration, and the award being in conflict with the most basic notions of morality or justice).

-41 Cox & Kings Ltd. v.
+45 Cox & Kings Ltd. v.
 SAP India (P) Ltd., 2022 SCC OnLine SC 570.